ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 - Unavoidable 'blocking' operations, like file system access, can be wrapped in a Promise, or forked into a new child process which continues in the background

+@ulend

 Note:
 - Avoid blocking by using promises
 - Or by forking the process using `exec`

+---

+## The event-driven approach

+@ul

+* Event-driven programming implements the Reactor Pattern

+* It represents an application flow control that is determined by events or changes in state.

+* Therefore you cannot say exactly when anything in your program is going to happen.

+* Both AmPHP and ReactPHP implement the Reactor Pattern

+@ulend

 ---